 The Pope on Somatic Stem Cell Research

-The interest of the Catholic Church in scientific advancement found its expression in many Pontiffs’ statements.
-Some of them affirm the symbiotic relationship between Science and Religion; others relate to specific topics, such as astronomy, physics, mathematics, life sciences, bioethics, philosophy and theology.
+The interest of the Catholic Church to scientific advancement found its expression in many Pontiffs’ statements.
+Some of them are affirming the general concept of the complementarity between Science and Religion.
+Some others are strictly related to specific topics like astronomy, physics, mathematics, life sciences, bioethics, philosophy and theology.

-Many of these statements are particularly significant, such as the letter of Pope John Paul II to the Director of the Vatican Astronomical Observatory, Fr.
-George Coyne or the Address of His Holiness Benedict XVI to the participants in the symposium on: Stem cells: what future for therapy? organized by the Pontifical Academy for Life.
+Some of them are particularly significant like the letter of Pope John Paul II to the Director of the Vatican Astronomical Observatory, Fr.
+George Coyne or Benedict XVI, Address of His Holiness Benedict XVI to the participants in the symposium on the theme: Stem cells: what future for therapy? organized by the Pontifical Academy for Life.

 Letter of His Holiness John Paul II to Reverend George V. Coyne, S.J., Director of the Vatican Observatory